readthedocs/ethicalads.io/content/posts/announcing-ethical-ads.md

 We talked with Eric Berry at CodeFund, deciding to launch our network in beta to provide a smooth transition for the people depending on that money each month.

-We've spent the last month onboarding over 50 publishers, and now we're ready for more.
+We've spent the last month onboarding over 50 publishers.
+**Developers have already earned more than $5,000 since we launched**.
 We're excited to officially announce that we're open for additional publishers and advertisers.

 ## Our vision